Skip to main content

 You now possess a map of the internal pathways that govern a significant aspect of your vitality.
 You understand the signals, the feedback loops, and the key points of influence.
 This knowledge transforms the abstract feeling of “losing a step” into a series of clear, biological events that can be addressed with intention.

 The daily choices regarding when you eat, how you move, and the way you prioritize rest are not mundane tasks.
 They are direct communications with your endocrine system.
 Each high-intensity workout is a request for repair.
-Each night of is an opportunity for regeneration.
+Each night of deep sleep is an opportunity for regeneration.
 Each period of fasting is an instruction to recalibrate your metabolic machinery.

 Where Do You Go from Here?